pgbastante/eldritch-horror-companion/README.md

 You can configure what expansions of the game you have so you don't get cards you don't have.

 Hope this helps, any ideas and help are welcome.

+#TODO

+* Spanish translation
+* Language selector
+* Show the correct text for each of the categories, expansions...
+* Add all items to the database (spanish and english)
+* Make the location randomizer or tune the existing one to work with locations
+* Main menu smooth transitions
+* General styling